BSc

 In the first year you will explore:

-• Tutorials providing training with essays, reports and presentations
+• how to prepare essays, reports and presentations

 In the second year you will discover:

-• A range of options covering microbiology, anatomy, livestock production and other relevant modules
+You will also choose from a range of optional modules covering microbiology, anatomy, livestock production and other relevant subject areas.

-In your third year you will undertake your work experience which will be relevant to your degree in Veterinary Biosciences.
-If you cannot obtain your work experience then you will transfer to its sister course BSc Veterinary Biosciences D906.
+In your third year you will undertake your work experience in a field relevant to Veterinary Biosciences.

 In the final year you will study:

-• A range of options covering behaviour, Equine management and other relevant modules
+You will also choose from a range of optional modules covering behaviour, equine management and other relevant subject areas.

 How will I be taught?

-We teach our students in through lectures, workshops, tutorials and practicals.
+We teach our students through lectures, workshops, tutorials and practicals.

 We assess our students through: